mykeln/teslaprep/README.md

 Your "Edit Design" button and/or back-door link should stop working.
 If it doesn't, your delivery date is probably going to be delayed.

 ### <7 days before delivery
-Check your account for an assigned VIN.
+Check your account for an assigned VIN and MVPA.
 If it's not showing up, the back-door method is to try buying a [Tesla Wall Connector](https://shop.tesla.com/us/en/product/vehicle-accessories/model-s_x_3-wall-connector.html).
 When you're checking out, if it says "No VIN assigned," you truly do not have a VIN.
 Your delivery date is probably going to be delayed.

+If you have a VIN, call your insurance to schedule the coverage date.

 ## Before you take delivery, you should:
 1. Watch the [Model 3 walkthrough videos on the support section of Tesla.com](https://www.tesla.com/support/model-3-videos).
 These are great at getting you started with the basics and will speed up your handover process